Why an emergence package?

 First of all: Be, and stay, informed!

 If you don't read this page from a normal browser: there are columns left and right of this page with invaluable links.
-On the left the subject menu which may not show on smartphones and right the links to the equipment etc.
+On the left the subject menu which may not show on smartphones or it is at the bottom of the left hamburger menu (3 lines in a square) and on the right the links to the equipment etc.

 For a really long time of trouble dilute your processed water with mineral water from stocked bottles otherwise just use the mineral water depending on your stock.

 The big battery with the solarpanels: the battery can serve as a UPS an Uninteruptable Power Supply.
 Place it between the wall outlet and your deepfreezer and it will take over the power for a certain time.
-A freezer can do a while without power if you keep it closed so when tteh battery is empty you have time to charge it with your solarpanels if there is enough sunlight.
+A freezer can do a while without power if you keep it closed so it is not such a bad idea not to use the battery as an uninteruptable power supply but after a few hours just long enough to keep the temperature low enough.
+Once that point is reached or the battery is empty you have time to charge it with your solarpanels if there is enough sunlight.
+So stay informed about cloud formations!

-You don't have to drink cooled drinks and just minimize to open our freezer and fridge to keep the low temperature in as long as possible.
+You don't have to drink cooled drinks!
+Just minimize opening your freezer and fridge to keep the low temperature in as long as possible.
 Place some cooling elements from your freezer in your fridge.

-Soups are food and hydration so get enough of them, though less tasty they can be eaten cold if the gas or power failure(s) persist.
+Soups are food and hydration in one so get enough of them, though less tasty they can be eaten cold if the gas or power failure(s) persist.

 Subject menu